saimamukadam/CMPM-121-Final-Project/README.md

 ## How we satisfied the software requirements:
 ### F1.a
+For this part, our goal was to implement our game's grid to be backed by a single contiguous byte array in either AoS or SoA format.
+We chose SoA (Structure-of-Arrays) format for this.
 Structure-of-Arrays memory allocation strategy Diagram :
     [insert image here]
 ### F1.b